gy-mate/talks/2024-12-10_BME_FLOSS_assignment/slides.md

     typing_issue("Open an issue at *github.com/python/typing-council*")
     recommendation("The Typing Council makes a recommendation to the Steering Council") issue("Open an issue at *github.com/python/steering-council*")
-    nomination{"Does a core developer nominate themselves as a PEP-Delgate?"}
+    nomination{"Does a core developer nominate themselves as a PEP-Delegate?"}
     delegate("The Steering Council searches for a PEP-Delegate") found("A PEP-Delegate is found")
     not_found("No PEP-Delegate was found")